salvalcantara/pid-tuning-bda58/src/pages/index.md

           Discovery, research and pure intuition: How to slice and dice all the information you can gather about your customers.
+      - content: |
+          ### Simple model-matching approach to robust PID design

+          A brand is merely a collection of touchpoints between your company and your customers.
+Learn how to make those interactions count.
       - content: >
           ### Analysis of the smooth/tight-servo/regulation tuning approaches